fractal-analytics-platform/fractal-demos/examples/00_user_setup/napari_installation.md

 2. (Error appears to be solved, I don't run into it anymore) Can't install PyQt5 on M1 macs. `AttributeError: module 'sipbuild.api' has no attribute 'prepare_metadata_for_build_wheel'`
 The problem: The current version of PyQt5 in pip does not support M1 macs.
 Install manually via conda before installing napari:
 `conda install pyqt`

-3. (You shouldn't need this for today's demo) Installing `imagecodecs` fails on M1 Macs Install manually using conda: `conda install imagecodecs`